-One of the most common questions we are asked is can cracked concrete be repaired.
-The industry answer is yes with disclaimers.
-Typically, concrete is about 4 inches thick and often is steel reinforced.
-If 4 inches of steel reinforced concrete can crack, there is a pretty good chance that anything you place on top of it will crack as well which is called mirroring.
-The crack just comes back as the underlying crack continues to move.
+One of the most common questions we are asked is if cracked concrete can be repaired.
+The industry’s answer is yes, but with disclaimers.
+Typically, concrete is about 4 inches thick and often is reinforced with steel.
+If 4 inches of steel-reinforced concrete can crack, there’s a pretty good chance that anything you place on top of it will crack as well.
+It’s called mirroring when the crack resurfaces as the underlying crack continues to move.

-Using epoxy injections to weld the two slabs back together is fairly successful but you can still see the epoxy repair.
+Using epoxy injections to weld the two slabs back together is fairly successful, but you can still see the epoxy repair.
 Contractors will often cover the repairs using Micro-toppings a polymer, sand and cement application applied in the desired color.
-Micro-toppings are extremely versatile to include a stone and texture finish in an endless array of colors and stains.
+Micro-toppings are extremely versatile to include stone and textured finish in an endless array of colors and stains.

 There is also Quartz/Epoxy Systems that are far more durable made from the 4th hardest mineral below diamonds.
-Quartz Epoxy and injections are made with an epoxy base combining epoxy ejection and Quartz/epoxy finish makes for a pretty indestructible surface.
+Quartz/Epoxy injections are made with an epoxy base.
+Combining epoxy injection and Quartz/Epoxy finish makes for a durable surface.

-Another popular re-surfacing system is Grind, Stain and Seal.
-These are exceptionally beautiful applications that use the characteristics of your existing concrete along with the natural mottling of the stains to make one unique and beautiful work of art.
+Another popular re-surfacing system is Grind, Stain, and Seal.
+These are exceptionally beautiful applications that use the characteristics of your existing concrete along with the natural mottling of the stains to make a unique and beautiful work of art.
 This application does not require a topical application other than the stain and sealer.
-Most clients like its look even if there are cracks showing.
-It just looks a little more rustic and in Colorado, that is usually a good thing!
+Most clients like its look even if there are some cracks showing.
+It looks a little more rustic and in Colorado, that is usually a good thing!

-But hold on, didn’t you say that with epoxy injection, the cracks could mirror back thru the re-surfacing application?
-There is always that possibility yes but not always.
-Well, then what can I do?
+You might be thinking, “hold on, didn’t you say that with Epoxy injection, the cracks could mirror back through the re-surfacing application?”
+There is always that possibility, but not always.
+You might also be thinking, “well, then what can I do?”
 To properly answer that question, we need to review why the crack could potentially come back which requires a little more knowledge about concrete itself.

-Beyond the concrete’s psi, which is how many sacks of cement is in each yard of concrete, what type of steel was used of mesh or re-bar and what size the aggregate that was used to make the concrete are all important factors but the most important deterrent to avoiding cracks is the control joints.
-You might ask what are control joints?
+Beyond the concrete’s PSI (how many sacks of cement is in each yard of concrete) it’s important to know what type of steel was used to mesh or re-bar.
+It’s also important to know the size of the aggregate that was used to make the concrete.
+However, the most important deterrent to avoid cracks is the control joints.
+You might also ask, “what are control joints?”

-So injecting them with epoxy will help to weld the slabs back together but if you don’t have control joints these cracks will invariably mirror back into the slab.
-So once you inject the epoxy, it is best to whenever possible to create control joints near the repair or even better in the repair.
+Injecting them with Epoxy will help weld the slabs back together.
+If you don’t have control joints, these cracks will invariably mirror back into the slab.
+So once you inject the Epoxy, it’s best to create control joints near the repair or better yet, in the repair.
 This is accomplished by using a small right angle grinder and a diamond crack chasing blade.
-It is a “V” shaped blade that creates joints that look like the joints on your driveways and walkways if you go deep enough with them.
+It is a “V” shaped blade that creates joints that look like the joints on your driveways and walkways.

-Here at Concrete Restoration Systems LLC, we use the negatives of a concrete slab to our advantage.
-Take below this residential patio that was about 30 feet wide by 30 feet wide and had no control joints at all.
-If you look closely you can see cracks running in every direction.
-So we used a right angle grinder and a diamond crack chaser and started with the existing cracks opening them up to create a joint.
+Here at Concrete Restoration Systems LLC, we use the disadvantages of concrete slabs to our advantage.
+Take this residential patio below that was about 30 feet by 30 feet wide and had no control joints.
+If you look closely, you can see cracks running in every direction.
+To fix this, we used a right angle grinder and a diamond crack chaser and started with the existing cracks opening them up to create a joint.
 We then craved a flagstone pattern off those main cracks creating a unique stone pattern.

-We then injected the epoxy into the crack joints to weld the slabs back together.
-You could use any of the application described above but for this patio we chose grind, stain and seal application in the smokey beige stain.
-We then stained all of the joints with a midnight black exterior concrete dye and WOW what a difference!
+We then injected the epoxy into the cracks or joints to weld the slabs back together.
+You could use any of the applications described above, but for this patio, we chose Grind, Stain and Seal application with a smokey beige stain.
+We then stained all of the joints with a midnight black exterior concrete dye and it made an incredible difference.
 You can’t even tell where the original cracks were.
-If there is any future movement, it will be in those control joints and unnoticeable.
+If there is any future movement, it will be in those control joints and undetectable.